Merzasphor/MWSE/docs/source/types/tes3npcInstance.md

 ### `baseObject`

+*Read-only*.
 Access to the base NPC object.

 **Returns**: